Data breach notification. Product recall. Legal notice. Sometimes you have to email everyone, including people who unsubscribed years ago.

 We understand this may result in elevated complaints and bounces.
 We are following M3AAWG best practices for mandated communications.

-Please let us know if you can confirm that you will whitelist our domain/IP for the duration of the email campaign.
+Please let us know if you can whitelist our domain/IP for the duration of the email campaign.

 Contact: [Your email and phone]